Sylius/Sylius/docs/bundles/SyliusPromotionBundle/models.rst

 A rule is configured via the ``configuration`` attribute which is an array serialized into database.
 For cart quantity rules, you have to configure the ``count`` key, whereas the ``amount`` key is used for item total rules.
 Configuration is always strict, which means, that if you set ``count`` to **4** for cart quantity rule, orders with equal or more than **4** quantity will be eligible.

-Action
+PromotionAction
 ------

-An ``Action`` defines the the nature of the discount.
+An ``PromotionAction`` defines the the nature of the discount.
 Common actions are :

 - percentage discount
 - fixed amount discount